jokaal/electronic-component-storage/README.md

 ## Development

-For development it is recommended to use the built-in server as it allows for debugging and automatically refreshes after file changes.
+For development it is recommended to use the built-in server as it allows for debugging and automatically refreshes after saving a file.
 Running the development server is done by running the code found in *main.py*.

 ### TODO list: